Welcome to our new article about Melatonin and its effect on fertility.

 Melatonin | Some studies have suggested that melatonin may have a positive effect on fertility.(You can check on articles) and Melatonin improves ovarian function and increases the chances of successful fertilization.
 However, more research is needed to confirm these findings. |

-Zinc | Zinc is an essential mineral that plays a role in fertility(sperm and hormone production) for both men and women.
-In men, zinc is necessary for the production of healthy sperm mobility, and low levels of zinc have been associated with reduced sperm count.
+L-carnitine | Zinc is an essential mineral that plays a role in fertility(sperm and hormone production) for both men and women.
+In men, zinc is necessary for producing healthy sperm mobility, and low levels of zinc have been associated with reduced sperm count.
 In women, zinc is involved in ovarian function and may improve the chances of successful fertilization. |

-Vitamin B12 | B12 deficiency(you should need to check) can lead to fertility problems for men and women.
+Folic acid | B12 deficiency(you should check) can lead to fertility problems for men and women.
 Men may experience decreased sperm production and motility, while women may struggle with ovarian function and successful egg implantation. |

 Anti-Inflammatory Supplements For Fertility